cegprakash/cg_olymbits_post_mortem/README.md

 This is except the first and last turns where it's super ideal to take a lot of risk.
 Taking a lot of risk on first turn actually helps in getting ourselves stunned and focus on other mini games more.
 Additionally getting stunned also this blocks a location to be unusable by others.
+Jokes ahead.
+I only take a lot of risk on the first turn only if I don't get stunned (i.e. my currrent risk is < 3).
 ```

 ****What went wrong:****